Everybody's still obsessed with the motive of the co-pilot on that German Wings plane crash.

 We're played for fools and suckers every day by this administration.

-So now we're being told that the uh the Iranians are gonna run refuges, or centrifuges rather at a fortified site, but don't worry, don't worry, they're not, they're not gonna be enriching uranium for nuclear war.
+So now we're being told that the Iranians are going to run refuges, or centrifuges rather, at a fortified site.

 Why the hell run the centrifuges then?

-And while the US is doing this in a development that has largely been missed by the drive-by media, the Obama Pentagon early last month, quietly, declassified a 336-page defense department document, top secret document, that details Israel's nuclear program.
+And while the U.S. is doing this In a development that has largely been missed by the drive-by media, the Obama Pentagon early last month quietly declassified a 336-page Defense Department document, top secret document, that details Israel's nuclear program.

 This is a highly covert topic.

-They have never formally on purpose now, confirmed that they have The nuclear bomb.
+Israel has never formally announced, they have never formally, on purpose now, confirmed that they have the nuclear bomb.

 There are many reasons for this.